aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-tasks/outline-properties/_index.md

 ### **Getting Outline Properties in Aspose.Tasks**
 The following example shows how to get the outline level and outline number information about a task using Aspose.Tasks.

-{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-ReadTaskOutlineProperties-ReadTaskOutlineProperties.cs" >}}
+{{< gist "aspose-com-gists" "10d4de13018b7279cf03bab28ed78aeb" "Examples-CSharp-WorkingWithTasks-ReadTaskOutlineProperties.cs" >}}